-The USCCF worked with a board of advisors to develop a training curriculum designed to walk business-led organizations through the process of implementing TPM principles.
+The Chamber Foundation worked with a board of advisors to develop a training curriculum designed to walk business-led organizations through the process of implementing TPM principles.
 The curriculum starts at Strategy 0, gathering appropriate stakeholders and generating buy-in for the process, through Strategy 6, post-implementation continuous improvement.

-Three chohorts of TPM Academy participants have completed the national training program, a total of 65 hand-selected participants, who now make up the TPM Peer Advisor network.
+Three chohorts of TPM Academy participants completed the national training program in 2015, a total of 65 hand-selected participants, who now make up the TPM Peer Advisor network.
 State-based TPM Academies have begun and we look forward to the growth of the TPM movement through the groundswell of support we have seen and the success of the TPM solutions implemented to date.

 Initiative Overview & HistoryManaging the Talent Pipeline: A New Approach to Closing the Skills Gap.
 In November of that year, we held our first national conference to invite the ready and willing to be a part of the TPM Pilot Program.